If you would like more information about any of the following groups, or to join – please contact the office on phone (03) 348 5653.

 Our group arrange the flowers in the Parish Hall each week for the services on Sunday.

-This group meet on a Sunday, during term time, at 9.30 am in the York Room.
+This group meet on a Sunday, during term time, at 9.30 am in the church atrium.
 They have a learning session until joining the congregation to receive communion.
 Their programme is hands-on and lots of fun.
 We want to share the gospel in children’s language and so children can develop their own faith according to Gospel values.
 The children paint ‘welcome’ stones to give to children at Baptism; they perform plays at Christmas and other times of the year; they make gifts for mothers’ day to give out at church; they go on family outings to places like 10 pin bowling and have picnics.
 The parents also have a meal together once a term.

 Keeping Good Company is a group of performers who have been offering their dramatic and musical skills to churches, schools and community groups for some years now.
 These have included musicals, Passion Plays, Dinner Theatres, historical and Biblical characterisations, Children’s Holiday Shows, Christmas sketches for children and adults, along with a variety of short plays for various occasions.
 Scripts produced by KGC have not only been produced locally but have also had wider circulation in many countries through the website Dramatix.
 Enquiries welcome for potential actors, musicians or backstage crew – contact David via email here.